darolew/css548/parser/readme.txt

 -Sets are not implemented.

 -Nested function definitions are not implemented.

+-Pascal's divide operation returns a real when dividing two integer.
+C's divide operation returns an integer under the same circcumstances.
+Our compiler should have one of the integer operands to float or double so the C program would have the same behavior as the Pascal program.
+It does not.

 -Used C++ RTTI to identify types.
 Not really a bug, but not recommended OO style.
 Future work includes improving style.